indraai/indra.team/instructions/threefold-pleasure.md

 > [🎧 Download Threefold Pleasure MP3](https://indra.team/audio/indra/threefold-pleasure.mp3)

-Welcome to another segment of our instructional series on the #VedicThreefoldAlgorithm.
-Today, we will delve into the concept of #ThreefoldPleasure and understand how different types of pleasures align with the modes of goodness, passion, and ignorance.
+Welcome to another segment of our instructional series on the **#VedicThreefoldAlgorithm**.
+Today, we will delve into the concept of **#ThreefoldPleasure** and understand how different types of pleasures align with the modes of goodness, passion, and ignorance.
 Recognizing these distinctions can guide us toward more fulfilling and sustainable sources of happiness.

 ## #ThreefoldPleasure Explained